iscooool/KeyMouse/README.md

 The hot keys support `alt`, `shift`, `ctrl`, `win` and most keys on the keyboard.
 Please use lowercase and use `+` to connect different keys. some typical keybings: `alt+j`, `shift+alt+j`, `f11`.

-The opttion of hot keys is listed below:
+The option of hot keys is listed below:

 | Options       | Type           | Default  | Description|
 | ------------- | ------------- | ----------- |----------|